Wolfenstein: Wolfenstein: Youngblood (2019)

 Two decades after liberating the United States from the Nazis occupation in the Second American Revolution in 1961, the newest members of the Global Resistance, twin sisters Jessie and Zofia Blazkowicz embark on a search mission to France in the capital city of Paris when B.J., their father, goes missing in action.
 As they task themselves to locate and reclaim B.J., they must also fight the Nazi regime in Europe that still remains.

 Youngblood was developed by MachineGames in collaboration with Arkane Studios and was published by Bethesda Softworks on July 26, 2019.
 The game can be played in single-player and multiplayer modes for the story campaign.
 Those who purchase the Deluxe edition of the game are able to invite other players to their sessions, regardless of whether the invitee owns the game.

 Wolfenstein: Cyberpilot (2019)

 Set twenty years after the events of The New Colossus, the protagonist is depicted as a computer hacker known as Cyberpilot who works for the French Resistance against the Nazi regime.

 Cyberpilot is a side story that takes place chronologically a week prior to the events of Youngblood.
 Unlike previous entries, Cyberpilot is a virtual reality experience.
 The game was developed by MachineGames and Arkane Lyon, and published by Bethesda.
 The game was released alongside Youngblood on the same day to mixed reviews.

 Television series

 In 2012, movie producer Samuel Hadida and Panorama Media announced plans to make a film adaptation of Wolfenstein, with Roger Avary attached to write and direct.

-In July 2025, a television series adaptation was announced to be in development at Amazon MGM Studios, with Patrick Somerville as creator and showrunner.
+In July 2025, a television series adaptation was announced to be in development at Amazon MGM Studios, with Patrick Somerville as creator and showrunner, and Jonathan Nolan, Lisa Joy, Athena Wickham, James Altman, and Jerk Gustafsson as executive producers.